 Ten years later the family was living in Tredegar Road, Stratford.
 James Pett had died in 1895 and Fanny was now running the family business as a bonded carman and cartage contractor.
 She employed her eldest son, Harry, as the manager of the business.
 Although Harry was now back living with the family, Fanny was still absent.
 Gertrude and Jane were not at the family address either in 1901.
-Since the previous census another child had been born, Stephanie (9) and Mary was now working as a pupil teacher.
+Since the previous census another child had been born: Stephanie, by then aged 9.
+Mary was now working as a pupil teacher.

 Joseph began his education at Malmesbury Road School, Bow, and Park School, West Ham, before attending Central Secondary School, West Ham.
 He gained his place at Winchester Training College by taking the Cambridge Senior Entrance Examination and courses in Sound, Light and Heat.
 He achieved a mark of 54.3% on his entrance exam which placed him 19th in the order of merit of the applicants.

 By the next census of 1911 Joseph was a student at Winchester Training College.
 The family were living at 108, Portway, West Ham.
 Fanny was no longer employed and Harry had changed careers and was working as an assistant veterinary surgeon.
 Mary and Rachel were both working as assistant school teachers and Jane was a telegraphist.
 The daughter Fanny was still in Norfolk but she was living with a farmer, his wife and son, Leonard, Rose and Claud Banham.
 Fanny was described as a companion.
 They were living in a large 13 roomed house in Attleburgh, Norfolk.

 Winchester Training College